textioHQ/js-style-guide/README.md

   <a name="naming--Acronyms-and-Initialisms"></a>
   - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all uppercased, or all lowercased.
+  TODO: If first letter is uppercase, all uppercase.
+Lowercase, then lowercase.

     > Why?
 Names are for readability, not to appease a computer algorithm.